U.S. touts EU trade truce, attention now turns to China

 Both sides claimed victory in the deal, reached by Trump and European Commission President Jean-Claude Juncker in Washington.
 In return for the talks and a suspension of auto tariffs, the EU will import more soybeans and energy from the United States.

-It will also help the United States in its battle to stop Chinese theft of companies’ intellectual property.
+One key aspect of the agreement, according to the official who spoke on condition of anonymity, was that the two sides had agreed to work together to tackle China’s market abuses.

+“They want to work together with us on China and they want to help us reform the WTO (World Trade Organization),” said the official, adding that the Europeans came into the talks “with a real positive spirit”.

 Trump has announced a series of punitive tariffs on Chinese imports in a bid to halt a Chinese surge in high-technology industries that threatens to displace U.S. dominance.
+Both the U.S. and the EU charge that Chinese companies steal company secrets.

 On the North American Free Trade Agreement talks with Canada and Mexico, Treasury Secretary Steve Mnuchin said he was “hopeful that we’ll have an agreement in principal in the near future.”